SummaryRead the full fact sheet

 Chronic (ongoing) retention, which is less common, can lead to a dangerous, painless accumulation of urine in the bladder.
 An uncommon form of chronic urinary retention is associated with high bladder pressures, which can damage kidney function.

-Prostate cancer is common in the over-65 age group and affects one in seven Australian men up to the age of 75.
-Around 4,000 Victorians are diagnosed every year.
+typically affects men over the age of 50 years.
+Around 16,000 Australians are diagnosed every year.
 The cause remains unknown, although advancing age and family history are known to be contributing factors.

 In the early stages, the cancer cells are confined to the prostate gland.
 With the more aggressive types of prostate cancer, cancer cells enter the vascular and lymphatic systems early and spread to other parts of the body where they develop secondary tumours, particularly in the bones.